 Your Color Server user software includes two RGB color reference pages, a Microsoft Word file and a Microsoft PowerPoint file.
 You can print these files using different RGB print options to see how the colors appear when printed to the Color Server.
 For best results, print the color reference page using the same print options you plan to use for your final document.
 Select the colors that you want to use from the printed version of the RGB color reference page and use those colors in your document.

 Working with office applications

-Before printing from these applications, make sure that the appropriate printer driver and the Color Server PPD are installed on your computer, as described in Printing from Windows or Printing from Mac OS.
+Before printing from these applications, make sure that the appropriate printer driver and the Color Server PPD (PostScript Printer Description) are installed on your computer, as described in Printing.

 Defining colors